gflorez97/dataProcesses2019/docs/index.md

 The goal is being able to tell how are sports evolving and which young players should be scouted, to try predicting who is going to be the new Jordan, the new Brady or the new Trout.

 The selected domain of interest for this project is basketball, and in particular, professional basketball in the United States of America, commonly known with the acronym NBA.
-We have chosen this topic for numerous reasons: we believe it is an interesting domain&mdash;not only for us but for the general public&mdash;, the amount of data is constantly increasing as everyday new games are played and more data is collected, and having the power of analyzing all the data properly is becoming an increasingly higher priority for the professional teams.
+We have chosen this topic for numerous reasons: we believe it is an interesting domain&mdash;not only for us but for the general public&mdash;the amount of data is constantly increasing as everyday new games are played and more data is collected, and having the power of analyzing all the data properly is becoming an increasingly higher priority for the professional teams.
 On top of that, it iss a sport we enjoy watching and we tend to be up-to-date with the different sources of NBA news, therefore we can compare the results of our analysis with our previous knowledge, helping us to better understand the unwritten rules behind this sport; similarly, this topic is explored in the film [Moneyball][moneyball].

 We will try answering the following question: _**what makes a player be one of the 10 best players in the NBA in a particular year?**_

-To tackle this problem, we decided to focus in the [All NBA][all-nba] selection.
+To tackle this problem, we decided to focus in the [All-NBA][all-nba] selection.
-This annual selection consists in a voting&mdash;conducted by sportswriters and broadcasters throughout the United States of America and Canada&mdash;, in which the best players of the season are selected.
+This annual selection consists in a voting&mdash;conducted by sportswriters and broadcasters throughout the United States of America and Canada&mdash;in which the best players of the season are selected.
 We used the first and second All-NBA team, that is, the 10 best players in each year.
 Regardless of the fact that some positions might have better players than others, we are mostly getting 3 to 4 guards, 4 to 5 forwards and 1 to 3 centers per year.

 [moneyball]: https://en.wikipedia.org/wiki/Moneyball_(film) "Wikipedia — Moneyball (film)"
 [all-nba]:   https://en.wikipedia.org/wiki/All-NBA_Team     "Wikipedia — All-NBA Team"

-### Related Work
+### Previous Work

 - [Bhandari, Colet, Parker, Pines, Pratap, Ramanujam (1997).
 Advanced Scout: Data Mining and Knowledge Discovery in NBA Data.
 Data Mining and Knowledge Discovery, 1, pp.121–125.][advanced-scout]
 - [Goldsberry (2012).
 CourtVision: New Visual and Spatial Analytics for the NBA.
 MIT Sloan Sports Analytics Conference][visual-spatial-analytics]